 The white steel-frame structure itself shares no resemblance to a tree.
 Yet the life lived and the moments experienced in this space is a contemporary adaptation of the richness once experienced by the ancient predecessors from the time when they inhabited trees.
-Such is an existence between city, architecture, furniture and the body, and is equally between nature and artificiality.
+Such is an existence between city, architecture, furniture and the body, and is equally between nature and artificiality.– Sou Fujimoto1

-Described as “a unity of separation and coherence”, the house acts as both a single room and a collection of rooms.
-The loosely defined program and the individual floor plates create a setting for a range of activities that can take place at different scales.
-The house provides spaces of intimacy if two individuals choose to be close, while also accommodating for a group of guests by distributing people across the house.
+Described as “a unity of separation and coherence,” the house acts as both a single room and a collection of rooms.
+The loosely defined program and the individual floor plates create a setting for various activities that can take place at different scales.
+The house provides spaces of intimacy if two individuals choose to be close while also accommodating a group of guests by distributing people across the house.

-Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected to one another in its unique relativity.
+Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected in their unique relativity.
 To hear one’s voice from across and above, hopping over to another branch, a discussion taking place across branches by members from separate branches.
 These are some of the moments of richness encountered through such spatially dense living.”

-Ranging in size from 21 to 81 square-feet, each floor plate is linked by a variety of stairs and ladders, including short runs of fixed and movable steps.
-Stratifying floor plates in a furniture-like scale allows the structure to serve many types of functions, such as providing for circulation, seating and workings spaces.
+Ranging in size from 21 to 81 square feet, each floor plate is linked by various stairs and ladders, including short runs of fixed and movable steps.
+Stratifying floor plates in a furniture-like scale allows the structure to serve many functions, such as providing for circulation, seating, and working spaces.

-The short-spans allow for the thinness of the white steel frame.
-Complemented by the thin white-tinted birch flooring, many wonder where the utilities are hidden.
-Some floor plates are equipped with in-floor heating to help during the winter months, while strategically placed fenestration maximizes air flow and provides the only source of ventilation and cooling during summer.
+The short spans allow for the thinness of the white steel frame.
+Complemented by the thin white-tinted birch flooring, many wonders where the utilities are hidden.
+Some floor plates are equipped with in-floor heating to help during the winter months, while strategically placed fenestration maximizes airflow and provides the only ventilation and cooling source during summer.

-The HVAC and plumbing equipment, as well as storage and lateral bracing are located in the thick, north-facing wall at the rear of the house.
-Additional lateral bracing is provided by a full-height bookshelf and lightweight concrete panels integrated within the side elevations.
+The HVAC and plumbing equipment and storage and lateral bracing are located in the thick, north-facing wall at the rear of the house.
+A full-height bookshelf provides additional lateral bracing and lightweight concrete panels integrated within the side elevations.

-Additionally, curtains were installed to provide temporary partitions that address the concern for privacy and separation.
+Additionally, curtains were installed to provide temporary partitions that address privacy and separation concerns.